 In that case, the agent is handling the clearance, on condition that you have provided your agent with a declaration for customs exemption along with the necessary supporting documents.

 Who will inform me when my personal belongings have arrived?

 When your belongings arrive in Sweden, they are placed in a warehouse.
 The warehouse owner or the transporter will contact you.

 I am living outside of the EU and will be studying in Sweden for three years.
 What kind of belongings and furniture am I allowed to bring without paying extra?

 You are not required to pay customs duty, VAT or other taxes for items intended for personal use during your studies.
-Items referred to here include second-hand furniture (for a student room), computer, clothes, towels and bed linen.
+Items referred to here include furniture (for a student room), computer, clothes, towels and bed linen.

 When you arrive at the border, you need to apply for customs exemption in your import declaration.
 You must provide a written statement regarding your studies and a list of the items for which you are applying for customs exemption.
 You may also need to prove that you are registered for full-time studies at a school or a university.

 Can I be exempt from paying customs duty if I have been studying outside of the EU?